CO2 emissions, overview

 How Opter calculates CO2 emissions

 Read about how Opter calculates CO2 emissions for orders and shipments, what the CO2 calculations are based on, and the difference between estimated CO2 emissions and calculated CO2 emissions.
-See How Opter calculates CO2 emissions.
+See This is how Opter calculates CO2 emissions.

-In order for Opter to calculate and display CO2 emissions, you must first make the settings described in Settings for CO2 emission calculations.
+In order for Opter to calculate and display CO2 emissions, you must first configure the settings as described in Settings for CO2 emission calculations.

 Step B: View CO2 emissions in Opter

-Choose where you want CO2 emissions to be displayed in Opter, for example in the Order reception and the order check.
+Select where you want CO2 emissions to be displayed in Opter, for example in order reception and order check.
 See View CO2 emissions in Opter.

-Step C: View CO2 emissions for customers and resources
+Step C: Show CO2 emissions for customers and resources

-Choose if and where you want to display CO2 emissions for customers and resources (e.g. drivers), for example on the customer web, invoice and/or on the Freight bill.
+Select whether, and if so where, you want to display CO2 emissions for customers and resources (e.g. drivers), for example on the customer web, the invoice and/or the freight bill.
 See View CO2 emissions for customers and resources.

 CO2 emissions via EDI